-The sale and purchase of commercial property often includes specialist lease and finance considerations.
-Read our Client Reviews and then call us to speak with an Adelaide property lawyer with specialist commercial conveyancing experience on a no obligation basis.
+The sale and purchase of commercial property often includes specialist lease and finance considerations – which is why it’s important to seek legal advice from experienced property lawyers.
+Read our Client Reviews and then call us to speak with an Adelaide commercial property lawyer with specialist commercial conveyancing experience on a no obligation basis.

 Fixed Price Conveyancing Cost – No Surprises

-Our commercial conveyancing fee is from $1,295 plus GST but depends on the size of the transaction and the number of leases involved.
+How much does property conveyancing cost?
+Our commercial conveyancing fee is from $1,590 plus GST but depends on the size of the transaction and the number of leases involved.
 Ask us for a quote and we will provide you with a fixed price.

 We guarantee you will be happy with our service.
 You will have access to an experienced commercial property lawyer to review and assist with the transfers of leases, guarantees and other licences and the benefit of a full conveyancing service from a registered and highly experienced conveyancer.

 If you are shopping around on price make sure you avoid surprises and compare “apples for apples”.
 Our conveyancing fee includes the cost of:

 - Office expenses (photocopies, faxes, printing, postage and telephone calls); and